runtimeverification/haskell-backend/docs/2024-10-18-booster-description.md

 #### [Checking `requires` --- the rule's pre-condition](#checking-requires)

--   now we have to check the rule's side-condition, aka the `requires` and `ensures` clauses.
-Booster represents the `requires` and `ensures` clauses as a set of boolean predicates, constituting the conjuncts, i.e. they are implicitly connected by `_andBool_`, but Booster works with them independently, which makes filtering, de-duplication and other operations straightforward.
-Write your requires clauses in CNF!
+If matching is successful, we now we have to check the rule's side-condition, aka the `requires` and `ensures` clauses.
+Booster represents the `requires` and `ensures` clauses as a set of boolean predicates, constituting the conjuncts.
+The are implicitly connected by `_andBool_`, but Booster works with them independently, which makes filtering, de-duplication and other operations more straightforward.
+Write your requires clauses in the conjunctive normal form!

+The `requires` clause represents the logical "guard" that may impose constraints on the variables appearing on the left-hand side of the rule, thus allowing to formulate dynamic conditions of the rule's applicability.

--   the requires clause check is encapsulated by the [checkRequires](https://github.com/runtimeverification/haskell-backend/blob/3956-booster-rewrite-rule-remainders/booster/library/Booster/Pattern/Rewrite.hs#L496) function in applyRule.
+The requires clause check is encapsulated by the [checkRequires](https://github.com/runtimeverification/haskell-backend/blob/3956-booster-rewrite-rule-remainders/booster/library/Booster/Pattern/Rewrite.hs#L496) function defined in the `where`-clause of `applyRul`e.
 It will:
-    -   substitute the rule's requires clause with the matching substitution
+1. substitute the rule's requires clause with the matching substitution
-    -   check if we already have any of the conjuncts verbatim in the pattern's constrains.
+2. check if we already have any of the conjuncts verbatim in the pattern's constrains.
 If so, we filter them out as known truth
-    -   simplify every conjunct individually by applying equations.
-This is where Petar is welcome to take over with his 4 hours workshop on simplifications.
+3. simplify every conjunct individually by applying equations.
+This is morally equivalent to sending every conjunct as to the `"simplify"` endpoint and will use the same code path, bypassing internalisation.
-    -   filter again
+4. filter again, as the simplified conjuncts may not be present verbatim in the known truth
-    -   if any clauses remain, it's time to fire-up Z3 and check them for validity.
+5. if any clauses remain, it's time to fire-up Z3 and check them for validity.
     - some rule will be rejected at that point, as their pre-condition P (the `requires` clause) is invalid, which means that the rule is applicable statically, but the dynamic conditions makes it inapplicable.
     - some rules may have an indeterminate pre-condition P, which means that both P and its negation are satisfiable, i.e. the solver said (SAT, SAT) for (P, not P).
-            In this case we can apply this rule conditionally, but add P into the path condition.
+      - in this case we can apply this rule conditionally, but add P into the path condition We will call `not P` the _remainder condition_ of this rule and keep track of it too
-            We effectively do the same we cannot establish the validity of P due to a solver timeout, i.e. we add the predicate as an assumption.
-This may potentially lead to a vacuous branch.
+        We effectively do the same if we cannot establish the validity of P due to a solver timeout, i.e. we add the predicate as an assumption.
+This may potentially lead to a vacuous branch as we discover more conditions further into the rewriting process.
     -   some rules will have a valid requires clause, which means they definitely do apply and we do need to add anything else into the path condition as an assumption.

+See the [Booster.SMT.Interface](https://github.com/runtimeverification/haskell-backend/blob/booster-docs/booster/library/Booster/SMT/Interface.hs) module to learn more about how `Predicate`s are checked for satisfiable and validity using Z3.

+Bottom line:
+- if `requires` is UNSAT, we do not apply the rule, just if it didn't even match;
+- otherwise, i.e. `requires` is either valid or indeterminate (remember, we are keeping track of the remainder), we can proceed to the next and final step

 #### [Checking `ensures` --- the rule's post-condition](#checking-ensures)

+The `ensures` clause of the rule represents:
+- the rule's post-condition, which must be valid in order for the rule to be applicable (there is a nuance to that statement, which we will discuss at the end of the section)
+- the rule's effect on the path constraint (aka constraints, aka known truth) of the current pattern and its substitution

+The `ensures` clause has additional power compared to the `requires` clause, as it may impose constrains not only on the left hand-side variables (like the `requires` clause), but also on the right hand-side variables of the rule, known as `?`-variables or existential variables.

+The `ensures` check is in many ways similar to the `ensures` check, but with some important differences.
+See the `checkEnsures`[https://github.com/runtimeverification/haskell-backend/blob/booster-check-ensures-with-rule-remainder/booster/library/Booster/Pattern/Rewrite.hs#L610] function.

 ### [Single Rewriting Step](#rewriting-single-step)